tungnhitran/tungnhitran.github.io/_posts/2026-08-15-mcp-meets-ddd.md

 ## DDD, pointed at real code

-Below we'll walk through DDD concept below is pointed at the actual system, because that's the only way any of it ever stuck.
+Below we'll walk through DDD concept below is pointed at the actual system:

 Start with the **bounded context**: a boundary inside which a domain model is consistent and its language unambiguous.
 Here, that's each folder under `servers/`: verification, patient, order, clinic, kb.
 "Order" means one precise thing (a device order) inside the order server.
 The verification server doesn't even have the word.